justinleewells/pogo-optimizer/README.md

 * Enter e.g. 10.0.1.3 as the proxy name.
 * Enter 8081 as the port

-## A Note About Windows
-Currently, it is very difficult to get this program working on Windows.
-Until a fully javascript implementation of protobuf can be utilized, Windows support will not be provided.
-For the time being, the recommended solution is Docker.
-If anyone would like to contribution documentation on how to get this project running flawlessly on Windows with Docker, please contact me.

 ## TODO

 * Display more information (level, dust efficiency, optimal moves, etc)